 When calculations are made for oversizing requirements, the minimum sizes assumed to be necessary to serve the subdivision itself shall not be less than those in the following table.
-(3) The contribution, if any, by the subdivider for the extension of the mains and distribution lines.

-3.8.4.19 Cost Distribution for Oversized Utilities No Change
+3.8.4.19 Cost Distribution for Oversized Utilities

 In the event that the planning and zoning commission deems it necessary and prudent to require lift stations, booster pumps, mains, equipment, streets and/or appurtenances which are larger or whose capacities are in excess of those which are usual, customary and necessary to meet the needs and requirements of a particular subdivision, then the commission may recommend to the city council and the council may determine that the city shall pay to the subdivider the difference in cost (including construction and installation) between those lift stations, booster pumps, mains, equipment, streets and/or appurtenances which the city requires the subdivider to install, and the cost of like equipment of the size and/or capacity which would have adequately met and served the needs of the subdivision.
 Providing that funds are available, the city may also participate in the extra cost of bridges and/or large drainage structures on arterial and collector streets